The Functionalist Perspective on Crime and Deviance: Durkheim

 image of tidy lawns USA

-Society of Saints: In some towns in America you can go to jail if your grass gets too long.
+Society of Saints: in some towns in America you can be fined if you let your grass grow too long!

 Crime Performs Positive Functions